BryantCabrera/Settlers-of-Catan/README.md

     ![Image of Win](README_imgs/Settlers-of-Catan_win.png)
 ### D. Next Steps
 1. Unsolved problems
-    - [ ] Resource distribution should only occur if that resource's quantity is greater than 0 in bank
+    - [ ] Resizing for certain mobile devices causes elements to overlap rather than overflow
 2. Planned features
     - [ ] Ability to rename player
     - [ ] When 7 is rolled, players with over 7 totalResource cards must discard half of their cards rounded down